beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Encryption

 An SSL encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
 To make use of it you need to have certificate and private key.
 [Letsencrypt](https://letsencrypt.org/) certificates work just fine (see tutorial below).
 Before ReadonlyREST 1.44.0 both files, certificate and private key, had to be placed inside PKCS#12 or JKS keystore.
 See the tutorial at the end of this section.
-ReadonlyREST above 1.44.0 supports using PEM files directly, without the need to use a keystore.
+ReadonlyREST 1.44.0 or newer supports using PEM files directly, without the need to use a keystore.

 ReadonlyREST can be configured to encrypt network traffic on two independent levels:
 1. HTTP (port 9200)